 149. Suspension or cancellation of order, effect of

-(1) If the chief executive officer suspends the supervised release order or if it is cancelled under section 147(1)(e) or by the operation of section 147A(1), the chief executive officer is to issue a warrant for the offender to be apprehended and returned to the custody from which the offender was released under the order.
+(1) If the chief executive officer suspends the supervised release order or if it is cancelled under section 147(1)(e) or by the operation of section 142A(2) or 147A, the chief executive officer is to issue a warrant for the offender to be apprehended and returned to the custody from which the offender was released under the order.

 (2) If the Board suspends or cancels the supervised release order, the Secretary is to issue a warrant for the offender to be apprehended and returned to the custody from which the offender was released under the order.